One flaw. 170+ apps. Same bug in every single one.

 How the vulnerability worked

-Lovable's AI never turned it on.
+Lovable's AI never switched it on.

 Step 1: The credentials were in the page source.